 John Tyndall Award - recognizes contributions to fiber optic technology (co-sponsored with the IEEE/Photonics Society).

 David Richardson Medal - recognizes contributions to optical engineering, primarily in the commercial and industrial sector.

 OSA Treasurer's Award - recognizes an OSA employee who contributes significantly to organizational excellence, promotes and enacts innovate solutions or exemplifies inspirational leadership.

 Ellis R. Lippincott Award- recognizes contributions to vibrational spectroscopy (co-sponsored with the Coblentz Society and the Society for Applied Spectroscopy).

-Max Born Award - recognizes contributions to physical optics.
+Max Born Award - recognizes an individual who has made outstanding contributions to physical optics, theoretical or experimental.

 Nick Holonyak Jr. Award- recognizes contributions to optics based on semiconductor-based devices and optical materials, including basic science and technological applications.